We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Squarespace’s support team

-This is especially the case since the introduction of Google’s Core Web Vitals targets — a set of new targets relating to the speed, responsiveness and visual stability of a website.
+This is especially the case since the introduction of Google’s Core Web Vitals targets — a set of targets relating to the speed, responsiveness and visual stability of a website.

 That said, I generally recommend using GTmetrix over PageSpeed Insights for speed tests on Squarespace sites (or at least in conjunction with it) because it gives you more ‘actionable’ information about the bottlenecks on them.